joniles/mpxj/src/site/markdown/howto-convert.md

 data using an appropriate Reader class, the write the data using a Writer class which matches the format you want to convert to.

 MPXJ can do a lot of the work for you, as the example below illustrates.
 The `UniversalProjectReader` will detect the type of schedule being read and handle it accordingly.
-The extension of the output file is used to determine the file type used.
+The `ProjectWriterUtility` will use the extension of the output file to determine the type of file written.

 The extensions recognised by the `ProjectWriterUtility` class are: